BrianHepler/MMM-WeatherBackground/README.md

 # MMM-WeatherBackground
-MagicMirror Module - for Weather image background from Unsplash.
+MagicMirror Module - for Weather image background.
 This is a plugin of other weather modules.

 ## Screenshot
 ![Screenshot](scr.png)